 CHF BC offers a variety of services to help members develop and implement major capital repairs.
 This may involve engineering studies and financial projections to undertake major capital projects.

 To date, one in five co-ops sought additional financing for their projects.
-We assisted them in completing their applications.
-These co-ops received excellent rates from our financial partners.
+We assisted them in "completations.
+These co-ops received examples and the rates from our financial partners."